Ghost-Lands/Windrose-Server-Control/README.md

 ## First Launch

-On first launch the GUI automatically detects your Windrose server and SteamCMD locations by checking all common Steam library paths.
+On first launch Windrose Server Control automatically detects your Windrose server and SteamCMD locations by checking all common Steam library paths.
 If it can't find them it will ask you to enter the paths once and save them for future launches.

 To reset the detected paths, delete `windrose_gui_config.txt` from the same folder and relaunch.

 ## Configuration

-Click the **⚙ config** button in the GUI to open the config panel.
+Click the **⚙ config** button in the Windrose Server Control to open the config panel.
 From there you can set:

 - **Daily restart time** — choose any hour and timezone (EST, CST, MST, PST, UTC, GMT, CET, AEST)
 - **Discord webhook URL** — paste your webhook to enable notifications